-Revised 12-21-2017 Northwestern Regional High School seeks to foster academic and personal excellence in every student.
+Northwestern Regional High School seeks to foster academic and personal excellence in every student.
 In partnership with families and communities, we create a safe learning environment dedicated to developing the skills of lifelong learning.
 Our dynamic and challenging educational programs prepare individuals to respect diversity and become responsible citizens in a rapidly evolving global environment.
 We are driven by our core values and beliefs and trust that the courses offered will help to assist you in becoming a lifelong learner.

-January, 2018
+January 17, 2020

-Dear Parents and Students,
+Dear Students and Parents,

 You are about to engage in a very important process in you high school career...course selection.
 The high school experience is designed to provide you with continuous academic and social growth.
-We encourage all students to challenge themselves and to take a rigorous course of study to prepare themselves for a post-secondary education.
-It is clear from evidence collected nationally regarding the preparedness of high school students for success in career and citizenship, that students who complete rigorous coursework in high school have better and increased options after graduating from high school.
+It is clear from evidence collected nationally regarding the preparedness of high school students for success in career and citizenship, students who complete rigorous coursework in high school have better and increased options after graduating from high school.
 The more rigorous the course of study a student pursues the more equipped they are to access higher education, succeed in the workplace and military training programs, and change careers later in life.
 For all of these reasons, I encourage every student to take on the challenge of pursuing as rigorous a course of study as they can handle.
-We believe that through practice, study, persistence, hard work, and having a positive mindset all students can achieve at a high level.
+We believe that through practice, study, persistence, hard work, and having a growth mindset all students can achieve at a high level.
 The courses that you select will assist you in achieving this goal.